You are building

 Your blog needs a home

-A self-hosted WordPress blog needs two things: a domain (your permanent address on the internet — yourblog.com) and hosting (the server where your site and all of your posts live).
+A self-hosted WordPress blog needs two things: a domain (your permanent address on the internet such as yourblog.com) and hosting (the server where your site and all of your posts live).
 These two things together are what separate a real blog from a profile on someone else's platform.

 Go to Hostinger via our discount link so the coupon applies automatically at checkout.
-On WordPress.org, click Hosting in the menu — you will see WordPress's official list of recommended providers.
-Hostinger is on that list, which is why I use it for every blog I build.
+On WordPress.org, click Hosting in the menu and you'll see WordPress's official list of recommended providers.
+You'll find Hostinger on that list, and that's why I use it for every blog I build.

-Back on Hostinger, choose the Business plan — about $3–4/month with a free domain for year one and a CDN that keeps page load times fast as your post library grows.
+Back on Hostinger, choose the Business plan.
+This costs about $3–4/month with a free domain for year one and a CDN that keeps page load times fast as your post library grows.
 Set a 12-month billing cycle for the best rate, then complete checkout.

 Register Your Domain and Install WordPress